 Baritone Alan Corbishley has sung throughout North America and Europe.
 In the UK, he sang Marcello in Puccini’s La Bohème, Mozart’s Mass in C Minor, and Bach’s St. Mathew’s and St. Johns Passion, Dr. Falke in Die Fledermaus in London, and Papageno in The Magic Flute in Belfast.
 In France he sang lead roles in La Boheme, Peter Eötvös’ Le Balcon, and Rossini’s L’occassione fa il Ladro.
-With orchestra, Alan has performed Mahlers’ Das Lied von der Erde, Mozart’s Requiem, Verdi’s Requiem, Rachmaninoff’s The Bells, Hayden’s The Seasons, and Handel’s Messiah.
+With orchestra, Alan has performed Mahlers’ Beethoven 9th Symphony, Das Lied von der Erde, Mozart’s Requiem, Verdi’s Requiem, Rachmaninoff’s The Bells, Hayden’s The Seasons, Handel’s Messiah and more.
 Within the realm of professional musical theatre, Alan performed various roles in Seussical and Les Miserables, Doolittle in My Fair Lady, Lazar Wolf in Fiddler on the Roof, and Gaston in Beauty and the Beast.

 As a Voice teacher, Alan’s students have had tremendous success.
-His students have the following credentials while under his tutelage: Provincial Winner at BC Festival of Performing Arts (Intermediate Musical Theatre), Multiple Provincial Representatives, Placements, and Honourable Mentions, 2016 Winner of Barbara Clague Festival of Song Competition at the Vancouver Academy of Music, Royal Conservatory of Music Exam First Class Honours Results, and acceptance into various University Music and Voice programs across Canada.
+His students have the following credentials while under his tutelage: Multiple Provincial Winners at BC Festival of Performing Arts, multiple Winners of the Barbara Clague Festival of Song Competition at the Vancouver Academy of Music, Royal Conservatory of Music Exam Gold Medal and First Class Honours Results, and acceptance into various University Music and Voice programs across Canada and the US.

 Having started his studies in theatre, Alan eventually received his Bachelor of Music from the University of British Columbia followed by his Masters of Music from the New England Conservatory of Music in Boston in Voice and Opera.